edilbertoamorim/ICARE_sourcelocalization/README.md

 # EEG Burst Source Localization Pipeline

-WARNING : Pipleine in development.
-(Some scripts might not be optimised)
+WARNING : Pipeline in development.
+(Some scripts might not be optimized)

 ## Overview
 This repository contains a pipeline for detecting EEG bursts, extracting burst ranges, performing source localization / reconstruction and ROI-based analysis.